 In accordance with National Instrument 54-101 - Communication with Beneficial Owners of Securities of a Reporting Issuer of the Canadian Securities Administrators ("NI 54-101"), the Corporation is distributing (i) a notice of the internet website location where shareholders may access the Notice of Meeting and this Circular and (ii) either a form of proxy or voting instruction form to Intermediaries for distribution to non-registered shareholders and such Intermediaries are to forward such materials to each non-registered shareholder.
-Such Intermediaries often use a service company (such as Broadridge), to permit the non-registered shareholder to direct the voting of the shares held by the Intermediary on behalf of the non-registered shareholder.
-The Corporation is paying Broadridge to deliver, on behalf of the Intermediaries, a copy of the Notice and a form of proxy or voting instruction form to each "non- objecting beneficial owner" (as those terms are defined in NI 54-101).
+Such Intermediaries often use a service company (such as Broadridge), to permit the non-registered shareholder.
+The Corporation is paying Broadridge to deliver, on behalf of the Intermediaries, a copy of the Notice and a form of proxy or voting instruction form to each "nonobjecting beneficial owner" and each "objecting beneficial owner" (as those terms are defined in NI 54-101).